Top Gardening Tips

-Care of indoor plants:
+Best Care for indoor plants:

 - Most indoor plants are killed by overwatering, allow a plant to dry out almost completely before watering, then give it a good soaking allowing it to drain in the sink overnight before placing it back in its position.

 - Keep at an even temperature.
 If plants are on a window sill, don't close the curtain in front of them at night.

 - Repot in a good compost in the spring.
 Mulch with decorative pebbles and co-ordinate your containers.

 - Sometimes it works best to group your plants together.